ctruciosm/RobGARCHBoot/README.md

 For applications using the robust estimator, see:

 - Trucíos, C. (2019).
 Forecasting Bitcoin risk measures: A robust approach.
 International Journal of Forecasting, 35(3), 836-847.
-- Trucíos, C., Hotta, L. K., and Valls, P. On the robustness of the principal volatility components.
-Journal of Empirical Finance 52 (2019): 201-219.
+- Trucíos, C., Hotta, L. K., and Valls, P. (2019).
+On the robustness of the principal volatility components.
+Journal of Empirical Finance, 52(1), 201-219.
 - Trucíos, C., Tiwari, A. K., & Alqahtani, F. (2020).
 Value-at-Risk and Expected Shortfall in Cryptocurrencies' Portfolio: A Vine Copula-based Approach.
 Applied Economics, 52(24), 2580-2593.